EduardoZepeda/coffee-bytes-hugo/content/posts/django/por-que-deberias-usar-django-framework/index.en.md

 ### It is slow and handles requests one at a time.

 Python is an interpreted language that was made to be beautiful and simple, not necessarily performant.
-In my comparison of [python vs go](/en/go/python-vs-go-go-which-is-the-best-programming-language/) I compare the performance of both, just to give you an idea.
+In my comparison of [python vs go]({{< ref path="/posts/go/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.md" lang="en" >}})I compare the performance of both, just to give you an idea.

 In addition to the above, Django does not shine for its speed at the time of execution.
 In the race to be a fast framework, it is below more modern technologies such as Flask or FastAPI.